-Or having Cocoa Bans in a Refrigerator and Wheat in a Vegetable Basket will allow you to make Cookies.
-And that can all be done without having to enter a Crafting Table, or move items around inside the inventory.
+Or having Cocoa Beans in a Refrigerator and Wheat in a Vegetable Basket will allow you to make Cookies.
+And that can all be done without having to enter a Crafting Table or move items around inside the inventory.

 The Cooking for Blockheads mod has support for other food-related mods, like Pam’s HarvestCraft.
 For further decoration, players can use Dyes on the Kitchen blocks, to further customize them.

 This is one of many of our Mod Wikis, here at Minecraft Guides.
 If you're interesting in finding out about more of Minecraft's Best Mods, then check out our dedicated section!
 We allow you to sort by Forge, Fabric, Minecraft Version and Genre!

 The main block that players need to craft is the Cooking Table.
 It can be crafted from 5 Terracotta, 3 Stone/Granite/Diorite/Andesite, and a Cooking for Blockheads II Crafting Book.